Azure/c-pal/win32/devdoc/job_object_helper.md

 ```c
 MOCKABLE_FUNCTION(, THANDLE(JOB_OJBECT_HELPER), job_object_helper_set_job_limits_to_current_process, const char*, job_name, uint32_t, percent_cpu, uint32_t, percent_physical_memory);
 ```
-`job_object_helper_set_job_limits_to_current_process` Creates the Job Object with limits if the job object doesn't exists and set limits on the current process by assigning it to the Job object.
+`job_object_helper_set_job_limits_to_current_process` Creates the Job Object with limits if not present and assigns the current process to it.
+Returns a THANDLE to allow reuse of the job object across multiple processes.
+If being used only in single process, then handle can be released immediately and process continues having the set limits.

 **SRS_JOB_OBJECT_HELPER_19_013: [** If `percent_cpu` is greater than `100` then `job_object_helper_set_job_limits_to_current_process` shall fail and return `NULL`. **]**